Lenalidomide (By mouth)

 RevlimidThere may be other brand names for this medicine.

 When This Medicine Should Not Be Used:This medicine is not right for everyone.
 Do not use it if you had an allergic reaction to lenalidomide or if you are pregnant.

 How to Use This Medicine:

-- Swallow the capsule whole.
+- Swallow the capsule whole with water.
 Do not crush, break, chew, or open it.
-Drink a glass of water (about 8 ounces) when you take this medicine.

 - Store the medicine in a closed container at room temperature, away from heat, moisture, and direct light.